mtuann/COMP1010-Fall24-Python/lab-03/README.md

 Python Functions is a block of statements that return the specific task.
 The idea is to put some commonly or repeatedly done tasks together and make a function so that instead of writing the same code again and again for different inputs, we can do the function calls to reuse code contained in it over and over again.

-Some **Benefits of Using Functions**

-- Increase Code Readability
-- Increase Code Reusability

 #### 1.1.
 Creating a Function in Python

 We can define a function in Python, using the def keyword.
 We can add any type of functionalities and properties to it as we require.
 By the following example, we can understand how to write a function in Python.
 In this way we can create Python function definition by using def keyword.